+If you’re wondering whether hummus suits a vegan diet, the answer is yes, most of the time.
 However, because it contains many spices, you should only use hummus to make sauces or dips for savory dishes to replace cream cheese.
 You won’t want to use it for baking!

 Hummus is very suitable for vegetarians when it provides a lot of protein – a nutrient that seems to be only abundant in meat and fish.
 Not only that, but the use of hummus also provides you with other nutrients with a considerable amount.

 The indispensable ingredient in hummus is olive oil – a miracle ingredient rich in antioxidants with effective anti-inflammatory properties.